 Virtual Try-On

-Using augmented reality you can see how a particular table or lamp will look in your living or dining room.
-You can rotate the product, try different colors, and decide on the correct position before even purchasing the product This is perfect for shoppers who want to be sure of what they want to buy and how it looks in real-time.
-IKEA brand is allowing customers to check how their products will look at their homes as more companies follow through.
+Using augmented reality, you can see how a particular table or lamp will look in your living or dining room.
+You can rotate the product, try different colors, and decide on the correct position before even purchasing the product.
+This is perfect for shoppers who want to be sure of what they want to buy and how it looks in real-time.
+IKEA brand is allowing customers to check how their products will look in their homes, as more companies follow through.

 Source: IKEA.com